VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/prime.md

 ### Implementation of the rewards in solidity

-There is a global `rewardIndex` and `sumOfMembersScore` variables per supported market. `sumOfMembersScore` represents the current sum of all the Prime token holders score.
-And `rewardIndex` needs to be updated whenever a user’s staked XVS or supply/borrow changes.
+`rewardIndex` and `sumOfMembersScore` are global variables in supported markets used when calculating rewards. `sumOfMembersScore` represents the current sum of all the Prime token holders score and `rewardIndex` needs to be updated whenever a user’s staked XVS or supply/borrow changes.

 ```jsx
 // every time accrueInterest is called. delta is interest per score